 He wordlessly obeyed, fingers barely touching the surface.
 He stared down at her, visibly pained at her rejection.
 She swallowed down the lump before shaking her head.
-“You can't come here, Mewtwo,” she choked out.
+“You can't come here, Mewtwo,” she choked out, feeling as though her heart was starting to break.
 “I-I won't let you.”

 He dropped to his knees, trembling hands remaining stretched out.
-When he spoke, it just about ripped her in two.
+When he spoke, it just about ripped her in two like she feared.
 “Mew...
 I want to be with you...”

 Her tears overflowed as she hung her head.
 “I know you do... but Mewtwo... you can't die.”

 “Yes, you will!”
 Mew declared amidst her crying.
 “This side is the Spirit World!
 You pass through this mirror, you are going to die, and Legion will have won!”
 Her hands curled into loose fists as her levitation wavered.
 “A-And we won't be together.
 We'll be separated...”

 “ARE YOU BLIND, MEWTWO?!”
 She pressed her wrists up against the mirror, smearing the blood around.
 “I KILLED MYSELF!
 I AM LITERALLY IN A PERSONAL HELL BECAUSE OF IT!”
 Demoted to pitiful wails, Mew pounded on the glass, wishing it would shatter to reunite them and cut herself up at the same time.
 “I'm a murderer!
 I can't be saved, because I took lives away before their time!
 I killed them, I killed them!
 They took my baby!
 My baby... she took my baby...”